Rationale

 Given a patient with mediastinal mass, the candidate will

-- referral of the patient for specialized diagnostic tests and treatment, if necessary;
+- referring the patient for specialized diagnostic tests and treatment if necessary, and

-- counselling and education of the patient regarding the nature and scope of needed investigations.
+- counselling and educating the patient regarding the nature and scope of needed investigations.